 Communication

 Effective communication is the backbone of successful management.
-It ensures clarity, prevents misunderstandings and builds strong team dynamics.
-Here are key communication skills every manager needs:
+It ensures clarity, prevents misunderstandings, and builds strong team dynamics.
+Here are a few of the key communication skills every manager needs:

 - Active listening